-You have enabled distributed tracing but do not see data you expect to see in the distributed tracing UI.
+You have enabled distributed tracing but data you expected to see does not appear in New Relic's distributed tracing UI.

 Before performing troubleshooting, we recommend reading How distributed tracing works.

-Here are some reasons you might not see or be able to find expected data in the distributed tracing UI:
+Here are some causes and solutions when you have problems finding expected data in the distributed tracing UI:

 In order for distributed tracing to report details for all nodes in a trace, each application must be monitored by a New Relic agent that has had distributed tracing enabled.

-If an application's New Relic account has not had distributed tracing enabled, it would have these issues:
+If an application's New Relic account has not had distributed tracing enabled, it will have these issues:

-- Its distributed tracing UI page wouldn't have data.
+- Its distributed tracing UI page won't have data.

-- It wouldn't report data to other account's distributed traces.
+- It won't report data to other account's distributed traces.